 When a cold occurs during pregnancy, it may be more severe than at other times.
 Symptoms usually last 7-10 days and require rest and fluids.
 Please refer to the list of medicines for your symptoms.
-If the cold progresses to bronchitis or pneumonia, which is heralded by fever and persistent cough, see the physician for an examination.
+If the cold progresses to bronchitis or pneumonia, which is heralded by fever and persistent cough, call our office for an examination.

 Chickenpox (varicella) exposure often takes place during pregnancy.
-If you have had the illness already do not worry as you are immune.
-If you have never contracted the illness, let us know as we can test for immunity.
-Treatments depend on where you are in the pregnancy and must be individualized.
+We test for immunity at the beginning of pregnancy.
+Treatment depends on where you are in the pregnancy, your immunity status and must be individualized.